m-long/bernard-devise/README.md

 ## ToDo
 - Finish custom templates for generators
+- Finish custom templates for scaffolds
 - Configure gems:
--- devise (in progress, need to define user model to finish) -- cancancan (also needs user and other models defined) -- rubocop
+-- devise (in progress, need to define user model more thoroughly to finish) -- cancancan (also needs user and other models well defined) -- rubocop
 --- populate .rubocop.yml in root directory with additional preferences -- brakeman